-- High-stress activities: A sudden increase in physical activity, such as jogging, as well as ongoing high-stress activities such as long-distance running and ballet dancing can also cause this condition.
+- High-stress activities: A sudden increase in physical activity, such as jogging and ongoing high-stress activities such as long-distance running and ballet dancing, can also cause this condition.

 - Disease: Certain diseases such as arthritis can cause plantar fasciitis.

-In addition, orthotic insoles with a deep heel seat help absorb shocks because they have a cupping effect of the soft tissues around the heel, which then makes the soft tissues more effective at cushioning the heel bone.
-As a result, orthotic insoles and shoes with good shock absorption help reduce the impacts and pressure on the heel.
+Orthotic insoles with a deep heel seat help absorb shocks because they have a cupping effect on the soft tissues around the heel, making the soft tissues more effective at cushioning the heel bone.
+As a result, orthotic insoles and shoes with good shock absorption help reduce the heel’s impacts and pressure.

 Two Main Types of Arch Support

-When determining the best arch support for plantar fasciitis there are many things to consider.
+When determining the best arch support for plantar fasciitis, there are many things to consider.
 There are two main types of arch support: custom-made orthotic insoles and standard orthotic insoles.
-Custom made orthotic insoles are considerably more expensive than standard orthotics.
-When trying to determine what is the best arch support for plantar fasciitis both price and function are important factors to consider.
-In many instances, it might be wise to try nonprescription orthotic insoles, which are less costly, before investing in more expensive custom-made arch support.
+Custom-made orthotic insoles are considerably more expensive than standard orthotics.
+When determining the best arch support for plantar fasciitis, both price and function are important factors to consider.
+It might be wise to try nonprescription orthotic insoles in many less costly instances before investing in more expensive custom-made arch support.

 Arch Support Fit and Use

 Size definitely matters when choosing the best arch support for plantar fasciitis.
-It can be very difficult to find a type of insole that perfectly fits the sole of your foot and various types of shoes.
+It can be challenging to find a type of insole that perfectly fits your foot’s sole and various types of shoes.
 Knowing when to buy the next size up and how to trim effectively are vital bits of information.